 Neighbourhoods in North London: Camden, Finsbury Park, Clerkenwell, Islington, Haringey, Enfield.
 Note that for first-time visitings we strongly advise keeping to, Clerkenwell, Islington and Camden.
 Click here to find accommodation in West London.

 East London is another area of London that is full of charm and plenty of historical neighbourhoods.
 This is where London’s 2012 Olympics were held where the City of London is located.

 Although technically within the postcode EC1, Eastern Central, you can find the city’s financial district here, Shoreditch, Whitechapel, Hackney, Newham, Waltham Forest.

-East London is also famous for its colourful streets of Shoreditch which are covered in street art, Indian restaurants on Brick Lane, Old Spitalfields market with its independent designer stalls, the Whitechapel Gallery, Westfields London Mall as well as cool and quirky restaurants.
+East London is also famous for its colourful streets of Shoreditch which are covered in street art, Indian restaurants on Brick Lane, Old Spitalfields market with its independent designer stalls, Columbia Road Flower Market, the Whitechapel Gallery, Westfields London Mall as well as cool and quirky restaurants.

 East London has been gentrified in recent years so now has an eclectic mix of creatives and professional living in the area.

 Neighbourhoods in North London: Shoreditch, City of London, Canary Wharf, Liverpool Street, Tower Gateway.
 Avoid Hackney, Tower Hamlets unless you are already familiar with London.
 Click here to find accommodation in East London.

 South London falls on the South-East of the Thames and where you can find many of London’s famous landmarks like the London Eye, The Shard, Tate Gallery, O2, Emirates Cable Cars, Greenwich Observatory as well as many of London’s photogenic streets.

 London neighbourhoods like Greenwich are home to Greenwich Park, magnificent World Heritage Site Naval ships and docks, Thames Barrier and many more.